De Sitter-invariant approach to cosmology: De Sitter-invariant Friedmann equations

-The FLRW metric is constructed to comply with the cosmological principle, according to which the space section of the universe at large enough scales is isotropic and homogeneous.
+The FLRW metric is constructed to comply with the cosmological principle, according to which the space section of the universe at large enough scales is assumed to be isotropic and homogeneous.
 There are only three possibilities: the space section can be Euclidean, spheric, or hyperbolic.
-In the case of locally-de Sitter spacetimes, however, the space section of the universe must be a (hyperbolic) de Sitter 3-space.
-Such space can be described by embedding it into a four-dimensional pseudo-Euclidean space with coordinates $(x^0, x^i)$, inclusion whose point set is determined by the condition
+Using the standard procedure, the FLRW metric is written as